Object-ions/Factory.Solution/README.md

 Running the program:

-1. Navigate to the project's production directory "Clinic" using the terminal.
+1. Navigate to the project's production directory "Factory" using the terminal.
+2. Run the following command to update the database:
+   `$ dotnet ef database update`
-2. Within the command line, run the command `dotnet watch run` to compile and execute the console application in developer mode.
+3. Within the command line, run the command `$ dotnet watch run` to compile and execute the console application in developer mode.

 ## Available Routes